 He was finally nearing the lottery machine when an image of the older man from earlier popped into his head.
 Out of instinct, he glanced to the place where he saw him last and was surprised to see them in the same space.
 Was he okay?
 What could he be waiting for?
 Maybe a ride?
 Keon held the last thought to be the truth.
 He figured the man must be waiting for someone in the store.
 He looked at the three people in front of him and selected a man with gray hair as the friend of the man on the outside of the store.

-The man, who called himself Charlie, had chatted with nearly everyone in the line while they moved past potato chips and other snacks and spent nearly five minutes near the motor oil, wiper fluid and other automotive products.
+The man that called himself Charlie had chatted with nearly everyone in the line while they moved past potato chips and other snacks and spent nearly five minutes near the motor oil, wiper fluid, and other automotive products.
 He didn't seem to share the concerns other regulars had with the long lines.
 Instead, he took it as a chance to tell stories about once winning a million dollars and spending it all within three years.

 The entire store laughed when he answered a young woman's question as to how you run through so much money in such little time.
 He claimed to not regret any of it.

 "The best years of my life," he added.
 "People called me "sir", that was a long way from what they called me down in Georgia when I was coming up.
 I spent two months in Acapulco.
 I was able to just take it easy.
 ‘Til Uncle Sam come knocking."